nodejs/node/doc/api/esm.md

 this one, or `undefined` if this is the main entry point for the application.

-The `conditions` property on the `context` is an array of conditions for [Conditional Exports][] that apply to this resolution request.
+The `conditions` property on the `context` is an array of conditions for [Conditional exports][] that apply to this resolution request.
 They can be used for looking up conditional mappings elsewhere or to modify the list when calling the default resolution logic.

-The [current set of Node.js default conditions][Conditional Exports] will always be in the `context.conditions` list passed to the hook.
+The [current set of Node.js default conditions][Conditional exports] will always be in the `context.conditions` list passed to the hook.
 If the hook wants to ensure Node.js-compatible resolution logic, all items from this default condition list **must** be passed through to the `defaultResolve` function.